flatiron/blacksmith/articles/basic/http/how-do-i-create-a-http-server/article.md

-# How do I make an HTTP server in Node.js?

 Making a simple HTTP server in Node.js has become the de facto 'hello world' for the platform.
 On the one hand, Node.js provides extremely easy-to-use HTTP APIs; on the other hand, a simple web server also serves as an excellent demonstration of Node's asynchronous strengths.